 The main choice for the structure of the support pages was between the:

 - user’s role (student, administrator, marker, moderator, etc.)

 - task the user performs (submit an assignment, request an extension, and so on)

-I wasn’t sure which approach was most appropriate but didn’t want the decision to hold up writing.
+I wasn’t sure which approach was most appropriate but did not want the decision to hold up writing.
 I could have followed the draft structure in the spreadsheet and restructured it later.

 - Pros: can maintain oversight of progress and remaining pages to write

 - Cons: more time spent tweaking spreadsheets; less time writing

 Another option was to create the draft structure in the University’s CMS (content management system) and write the first draft in the CMS.